What is Industry 4.0

-Procurement professionals can find, and ultimately automate, purchasing decisions based on the geometry of a part using 3D shape search software to find similar CAD models in their systems.
+Procurement professionals can find and ultimately automate purchasing decisions based on the geometry of a part using 3D shape search software to find similar CAD models in their systems.

 All parametric information needs to be accessible in different stages of the product life cycle.
 Now more than ever, it’s vital for people and machines in manufacturing, procurement, and sales to have access to 3D models.
-These models must maintain accuracy even after being exported from the original native CAD format to a neutral CAD format or through structured data export like QIF.
+Furthermore, these models must maintain accuracy even after being exported from the original native CAD format to a neutral CAD format or through structured data export like QIF.

 Data capture and communication are the first steps in the digital thread for manufacturing, ultimately leading to automated repeat purchases and leveraging machine learning to get better pricing from suppliers.